 The 750-mile road trip from Las Vegas to Denver takes 11 hours to drive.
 You can visit Zion, Bryce Canyon, Arches and Canyonlands National Parks, check out Monument Valley, and explore White River National Forest, Vale and Aspen in the Rockies.

 If this sounds like the best road trip you've ever taken, continue reading for some help in mapping out the beautiful itinerary.

 How far is Denver from Las Vegas and how long will the road trip take?

-The road trip from Las Vegas to Denver takes around 11 hours and covers about 750 miles of ground.
+The road trip from Las Vegas to Denver takes around 11 hours and covers about 750 miles of ground on the Direct Route.
 Add to that the obligatory gas and food breaks, and it's extremely unlikely that you'd make the drive in a single day.

 By taking it slow, you get a chance to truly check out the Utah and Colorado stretches of the Rockies, flanked from all sides by beautiful parks and forests.